jlan84/linear-algebra-assignment/pair.md

    </div>

 2. Identify the points with large residuals (more than 2 standard deviations).

-3. Influence plot
+   Plot **income against studendized residuals** and **education against studendized residuals** and explain outliers in terms of income and education.

+3. In addition to residuals, the measure of influence indicates how much effect a data point has on the model (i.e. flutuations in beta coefficients).
+Outliers with large residuals and large [leverage](http://en.wikipedia.org/wiki/Cook%27s_distance) are influential and should be treated with caution.

+   Plot the Influence Plot (`sm.graphics.influence_plot`) and identify the influential points

+4. Remove the influential points identified in `3.` and re-fit the model.
+Describe the differences you observe in beta coefficients of the new model

-## Part 3: Partial Regression Plot and Partial Residual Plot
+## Part 4: Partial Regression Plot and Partial Residual Plot

 1.